ucan-wg/awake/README.md

 Capability-based systems have a helpful philosophy towards a third path.
 By emphasizing authorization over authentication, they provide a way to know something provable about what the other party "can do", even if they have no sure way of knowing "who they are".
 One way of phrasing this is that such an agent is "functionally equivalent to the principal in this context".
 AWAKE makes use of authorization to bootstrap point-to-point sessions that are both secure and mutually trusted.

-FIXME add section about KDF in the intro

 ## 1.1 Payload Fields

 All payloads MUST include the "AWAKE Version" field `awv: "0.1.0"`.
 Payloads MUST also include a message type field `type` (see each stage for the value).
 All field keys and message type values MUST be case-insensitive.